 Make Homemade Strawberry Jam

-Edited by Maureen D., Eng, Lynn, Anonymous and 2 others
+Edited by Maureen D., Eng, Lynn, millie and 1 other

 Making homemade strawberry jam is fun, as there is something really special to it.
 This jam could be purer and more natural, and hence provides more intense taste.
 It is best to make strawberry jam when the fruit is in season, they are fresher and cost a lot less too.
 In this recipe, you can either use fresh ones or frozen, but it is advisable to use fresh strawberries for a more delicious jam.